itsmeipg/mpv-config/README.md

 I made these uosc menu scripts myself (any code with a lot of comments means I used AI and don't understand it much).
 Don't worry though I understand 98 percent of the script and bug tested a lot.

 - [uosc-screenshot] Menu to take screenshot with/without subs.
 - [uosc-subtitles] Menu for subtitle settings.
 - [uosc-video-settings] Menu for video settings.

+Bug: Won't notice unless you look for it.
+Sometimes menu does not update (especially with updating the sub delay/anything that can be increased/decreased or toggled) until mouse stops hovering over button that updated menu (then it updates correctly).
+Might be an issue with how I coded menu updates or uosc itself.

 # uosc-video-settings.lua